CMU-MultiComp-Lab/cmu-asi-course/spring2026/_pages/schedule.md

 title: Schedule
 ---

 With the exception of the first two weeks of content, the course will have the following format: Mondays will focus on course projects, with project teams meeting instructors to discuss research, and Wednesdays will be the discussion day for weekly readings.

-Exact topics and schedule subject to modification with fair notice.
+The topics and schedule below are subject to modification with fair notice.

 {% assign current_module = 0 %}
 {% assign skip_classes = 0 %}